Heat kick-starts asparagus harvest in Yakima Valley

 After a late start to the season, the heat finally woke the Yakima Valley’s asparagus crop out of its slumber.
-Now, growers have begun the 2023 harvest season as they pick, cut, wash, pack and ship the crop across across the country.
+Now, growers have begun the 2023 harvest season as they pick, cut, wash, pack and ship the crop across the country.

 A relatively cool spring kept the valley’s asparagus crop in the ground for nearly three weeks longer than usual.
 Recent temperatures in the 70s and 80s broke the season’s cold snap and shifted the harvest into high gear.